cloudpilot-emu/cloudpilot-emu/doc/debugging.md

 ```

 in the debugger shell.
 On successful connection, CloudpilotEmu will pause
 execution and wait for further commands.
-Please check the GDB documentation
+Please check the GDB documentation for
-for more details on debugging from there
+more details on debugging from there

 ### Using the CLI while GDB is attached

-Most parts of the CloudpilotEmu CLI remain functional even when the debugger
+Most parts of the CloudpilotEmu CLI remain functional even when the debugger is
-is attached and the emulator is paused.
-In particular, CLI commands can be
+attached and the emulator is paused.
+In particular, CLI commands can be used to
-used to save savestates, dump memory, generate m68k traces (using macbug-style
+save savestates, dump memory, generate m68k traces (using macbug-style function
-function names that are embedded into most PalmOS apps and into PalmOS itself)
+names that are embedded into most PalmOS apps and into PalmOS itself) and break
-and break on system traps.
+on system traps.
 Check `help` on the CLI for more information.

 ### Compiling apps for symbolic debugging

 In order to debug an application, the app must be compiled with debug symbols
 enabled (`-g -ggdb`).
-Optimization should be set to `-O1` --- smaller values
+Optimization should be set to `-O1` --- `-O0` may produce
-produce code that is too large to fit into a single code resource, and higher
+code that is too large to fit into a single code resource, and higher levels
-levels will make debugging harder.
+will make debugging harder.

 ### Loading the ELF file in GDB

 On startup, GDB needs to be pointed to ELF file generated by GCC during
 compilation.
-Usually, during build, the relvant sections are copied from
+Usually, during build, the relvant sections are copied from the ELF
-the ELF with `objcopy` and turned into resources in a .prc with pilrc.
+with `objcopy` and turned into resources in a .prc with `pilrc``.
+Make sure that
-Make sure that your build process preserves the ELF file and pass it to
-GDB as a command line argument.
+your build process preserves the ELF file and pass it to GDB as a command line
+argument.

 ### Setting up relocation information

-In order to setup up the necessary relocation information, pass the ELF
+In order to setup up the necessary relocation information, pass the ELF file to
-file to CloudpilotEmu with the `--debug-app` command line option or
+CloudpilotEmu with the `--debug-app` command line option or with the
-with the `debug-set-app` CLI command.
-CloudpilotEmu will search for the
+`debug-set-app` CLI command.
+CloudpilotEmu will search for the .text section in
-.text section in PalmOS memory and communicate the corresponding relocation
+PalmOS memory and communicate the corresponding relocation offset to GDB on
-offset to GDB on connection.
+connection.

-Please not that this will only work if the app has been previously installed
+Please not that this will only work if the app has been previously installed on
-on the device.
-It is a good idea to prepare a savestate file with
+the device.
+It is a good idea to prepare a savestate file with the app
-the app preinstalled in order to simplify debugging.
+preinstalled in order to simplify debugging.

 ### Stepping over system calls

+Without an app set up for debugging, CloudpilotEmu will stop on all
-By default, CloudpilotEmu will step all instructions, independent of whether
-they are located in RAM or ROM.
-However, during source-level debugging,
+instructions, independent of whether they are located in RAM or ROM.
+However,
-stepping into a system call will throw off gdb and make break on the vector,
+when stepping over a system call during source-level debugging, this will throw
-even if it was instructed to step over the call.
+off gdb and make it break on the vector, even if it was instructed to step over
+the call.

-In order to avoid this issue, CloudpilotEmu can be told to step only on
+In order to avoid this issue, CloudpilotEmu can be told to stop only on
 instructions that are located in RAM (`debug-set-break-mode ram-only` on the
 CLI) or instructions located in the .text section of the ELF that is being
 debugged (`debug-set-break-mode app-only` on the CLI).
-The second mode
+The second mode is the
-is the default when an ELF has been loaded in CloudpilotEmu.
+default when an ELF has been loaded in CloudpilotEmu.

 ### Performance

-GDB insists on stepping each individual instruction when stepping over a
+GDB insists on stepping each individual instruction when stepping over a line,
-kine, which can make stepping over large functions a bit tedious.
-You can
+which can make stepping over large functions a bit tedious.
+You can use
-use breakpoints to step over function calls quickly in such scenarios.
+breakpoints to step over function calls quickly in such scenarios.